Mountaineering: Tragedy on the Western Face of Makalu. Chronicle of events according to the Japanese expedition

 Shisha-Pangma, 2002 (Head - E. Ilyinsky).

-Nangaparbat, 2003 (Head - B. Zhunusov, trainer - E. Ilyinsky).
+Nangaparbat, 2003 (Leader - B. Zhunusov, coach - E. Ilyinsky).

-Broad peak, 2003 (Head - B. Zhunusov, coach - E. Ilyinsky).
+Broad peak, 2003 (Leader - B. Zhunusov, coach - E. Ilyinsky).

-K2, Annapurna, Makalu, Lhotse remained unconquered.
+K2, Annapurna, Makalu, and Lhotse remained unconquered.

 Denis Urubko Fragments of the diary of the second Lhotse-Everest expedition May 2001, after the expedition

-Vasily Litvinov "Gasherbrum Diary""Autumn 2001
+Vasily Litvinov "Gasherbrum Diary""autumn 2001

 Denis Urubko "Nanga Parbat" November 2003